-With a proven track record of success, Awakening Recovery is expanding its work to help fill the desperate need for women seeking long term recovery in Los Angeles.
+With a proven track record of success, Awakening Recovery has expanded its work to help fill the desperate need for women seeking long term recovery in Los Angeles.

-In 2022, we’ll expand our nonprofit, debuting a new home that offers highly structured and supportive living for women 18 and older.
+In 2023, we expanded our nonprofit, debuting a new home that offers highly structured and supportive living for women 18 and older.

 History of Success